• Home

 Course Information

 This course is designed for participants who have experience in qualitative or quantitative research and who are interested in applying qualitative comparative analysis (QCA) in their studies.
 This is an introductory course, but participants are advised to make themselves familiar with the recommended literature before participating.
+The target audience for this course are researchers, practitioners and academics who have conducted at least one qualitative study, and are familiar with the process and contect of qualitative research.
+A completion certificate will be issued to each participant.

 course information